Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

 "This is where the Asians have come since 2018," says social worker Catia Sequeira of NGO Proabracar, which looks after the migrants in Almeirim, helping them with documentation.

-Previously, Asian laborers were lured mainly to Portugal's south, to the Alentejo region with a booming berry cultivation.
+Previously, Asian laborers were lured mainly to the Alentejo region in Portugal's south, home to a booming berry cultivation industry.
 Today, they are everywhere — the growing popularity of Portugal's agricultural exports has only increased the local companies' appetite for cheap labor.

 The number of illegal migrants has grown ever larger, says Sequeira.